ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 # Creating custom toolchain templates
 {: #toolchains_custom}

 Improve your DevOps workflow by creating a custom toolchain template.
-You can get started quickly with an existing toolchain template, or create a toolchain that includes just the integrations you need.
+You can get started quickly with an existing toolchain template, or create a toolchain template that includes just the integrations you need.
 You can add or remove your toolchain's integrations at any time.
 {:shortdesc}

-You can [create and deploy a toolchain](/docs/toolchains/toolchains_setup.html){: new_window} in several ways.
-After you create a custom toolchain, you can share it by using a [Deploy to {{site.data.keyword.Bluemix_notm}} button](/docs/develop/deploy_button.html){: new_window}.
+You can [create a toolchain](i/docs/services/ContinuousDelivery/toolchains_working.html#toolchains_getting_started{: new_window} in several ways.
+After you create a custom toolchain template, you can share it by [creating a deploy to {{site.data.keyword.Bluemix_notm}} button](/docs/services/ContinuousDelivery/deploy_button.html#deploy-button){: new_window}.
+Details about the toolchain template SDK can be found in the [Open Toolchain SDK](https://github.com/open-toolchain/sdk/wiki/){:new_window}.
+A step-by-step tutorial can be found on the [Garage Method site](https://www.ibm.com/devops/method/tutorials/tc_custom/){:new_window}.

 ## Getting started